spirosmastorakis/ndnSIM-development/docs/source/fw.rst

 virtual, which must be overridden by a subclass.

-When an Interest is received, passes necessary checks, and needs to be forwarded, Incoming Interest pipeline (Section 4.2.1) invokes this trigger with the PIT entry, incoming Interest packet, and FIB entry.
+When an Interest is received, passes necessary checks, and needs to be forwarded, Incoming Interest pipeline invokes this trigger with the PIT entry, incoming Interest packet, and FIB entry.
 At that time, the following conditions hold for the Interest:

 • The Interest does not violate /localhost scope.